Icecoldblack/E_Resume/README.md

 3. Click **Load unpacked**.
 4. Select the `extension` folder in this repository.
 5. The EasePath extension icon should appear in your toolbar.
+   > **Note:** If you make changes to the extension code, remember to click the "Reload" icon on the extension card in `chrome://extensions`.

 5. Install Login Background animations:
    ``` StarBorder